EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 The referenced processing instructions in {{SP-800-56a}} must be complied with, including deleting the intermediate computed values along with any ephemeral ECDH secrets after the key derivation is completed.
 The ECDH shared secret, keys (K_2, K_3), and IVs (IV_2, IV_3) MUST be secret.
 Implementations should provide countermeasures to side-channel attacks such as timing attacks.

 Party U and V are responsible for verifying the integrity of certificates.
 The selection of trusted CAs should be done very carefully and certificate revocation should be supported.
-The authentication keys MUST be kept secret.
+The private authentication keys MUST be kept secret.

 Party U and V are allowed to select the connection identifiers C_U and C_V, respectively, for the other party to use in the ongoing EDHOC protocol as well as in a subsequent application protocol (e.g. OSCORE {{I-D.ietf-core-object-security}}).
 The choice of connection identifier is not security critical in EDHOC but intended to simplify the retrieval of the right security context in combination with using short identifiers.
-If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieving the wrong security context (which also terminates the protocol as the message cannot be verified).
+If the wrong connection identifier of the other party is used in a protocol message it will result in the receiving party not being able to retrieve a security context (which will terminate the protocol) or retrieve the wrong security context (which also terminates the protocol as the message cannot be verified).

-## Other Documents Analyzing EDHOC
+## Other Documents Referencing EDHOC

 EDHOC has been analyzed in several other documents.
 An analysis of EDHOC for certificate enrollment was done in {{CertEnr}}, the use of EDHOC in LoRaWAN is analyzed in {{LoRa1}} and {{LoRa2}}, and the use of EDHOC in 6TiSCH is described in {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}.